gamzeakkurt/SweetTalker/README.md

 ---

-# Sweet Talker - Dessert Recipe Generation & Personalization
+# 🍰 Sweet Talker: Your Assistant for Professional-Style Baking at Home

 **Sweet Talker** is an AI-powered recipe generation system that uses a conversational agent to create personalized dessert recipes based on user preferences.
 This project leverages the power of advanced AI models like Gemini to craft delightful and context-aware dessert recipes, focusing on making the user experience more interactive and customized.